CCTV stands for closed circuit television.

 Where you position external cameras is also important.
 You must comply with privacy laws which means making sure that your cameras aren’t pointed at public space or other people’s houses or gardens.
 The best place to put a camera is overlooking areas where someone is likely to try and

-gain access to your property.
+gain access to your property through doors, windows or roofing.
 This is usually the front and back doors and off street, easily accessible, windows.
 A security specialist is the best person to advise you on this.

 Hidden CCTV Cameras